-I saw this article and immediately recalled how poorly informed and uninspiring Space.com is.
+I saw this article and immediately recalled how poorly informed and uninspiring a publication Space.com is.
 Like most mainstream hack jobs concerning astrobiology, the article teases the reader with hints of life, but entirely ignores hard evidence for extraterrestrial vitality.
-It tantalizes the reader with unnecessary speculation that the 1970s Viking Lander found — and killed — life on Mars — and points the blame at the dead.
+In this case, the lamestream tantalizes the reader with unnecessary speculation that the 1970s Viking Mars Lander found — and killed — life on Mars — and points the blame at the dead.

 Here is Dr. Levin’s statement on the matter in 2019, three years before he passed — unvindicated — at age 97.